meteor-gazelle/meteor-gazelle/doc/specs/friends.md

 ## Business rules

 * No information about User X's friend list, including the friend list as a whole as well as individual friend management actions taken by User X, shall be visible to anyone but User X him/herself.
-* User X can have his/her access to the Friends system removed by staff.
+* User X can have his/her access to the Friends system removed by staff (i.e., there is a staff-modifiable "Friends System Access" permissions flag on every user account.)

 ## Use cases